Morris88826/HAA4D/README.md

 ```

 * 2D skeletal data can be generated from AlphaPose[1] or by human labeling.
 For human labeling, we provided an annotation tool with interpolation techniques that can faster the annotating process.
-The shape of the 2D skeletal data is (num_joints, 3), with dimension one being the (x, y, confidence_score) of a joint.
-If a joint is present in the image or not hidden, the confidence score will be 1, else -1.
+The shape of the 2D skeletal data is (num_joints, 2), with dimension one being the (x, y) of a joint.
 A more detailed topology of the skeletal is shown in Figure 1.

 * For 3D skeletal data, we use a 3D lifting tool to lift the 2D joints to 3D, which is implemented based on the open-source EvoSkeleton[2].
-The shape of the 3D skeletal data is (num_joints, 4), with dimension one being the (x, y, z, confidence_score) of a joint.
+The shape of the 3D skeletal data is (num_joints, 3), with dimension one being the (x, y, z) of a joint.

 <p align="center">
   <img width="400"  src="https://user-images.githubusercontent.com/32810188/122911842-4d413a00-d38a-11eb-8af6-b167504927a1.png" />